caxanga334/NavBot/docs/WEAPONINFO_CONFIG.md

 This means on games like Team Fortress 2, you can have unique settings for weapons that share the same classname but not economy index like the stock Rocket Launcher and The Liberty Launcher.

 When searching for weapon information, economy index is searched first, then classname.

+## variantof

+To make the config file neater, you can use `"variantof"    "weapon_entry_name"` to inherit another weapon's properties.
+This also reduces the amount of sycronization needed when updating properties shared by both weapons.
+There are a few rules you must obey when using `variantof`:

+* The config entry you want the current to be a variant of must come first (be above it).
+* Any properties you want to modify/add must be listed **BELOW** the `variantof` KV pair.

+### Templates

+Entries can be turned into a template by adding the `"is_template"    "true"` property.
+Template entries ignores some error checks and also won't be used by the bots.

 ## Console Commands